devtimi/tplm-prune/README.md

 Use the `--dry-run` flag to preview the items that purge logic will delete.
 This flag can be used with or without the optional path parameter.

+When automating the prune functionality, use the `-y` flag to skip confirmation before deleting files.

 ```
 tplm-prune /path/to/.com.strawberrysw.licensemanager/backups --dry-run
 ```